BLSQ/iaso/docs/pages/users/reference/user_guide/user_guide.md

 information.

-The tool supports data management based on master lists of generic geographical objects often called organizational units (“org. units”, which are for example health areas, schools, provinces, health districts, or wells).
+The tool supports data management based on master lists of generic geographical objects called organizational units (“org. units”), which are for example health areas, schools, provinces, health districts, or wells).